-OU Advocates can accompany individuals to appointment and meetings to various systems including but not limited to the following: hospitals, Norman Rape Crisis Center, Women's Resource Center, Oklahoma City YWCA, Cleveland County Court House, Sexual Misconduct Office, and police stations.
+OU Advocates can accompany individuals to appointment and meetings to various systems including but not limited to the following: hospitals, Norman Rape Crisis Center, Women's Resource Center, Oklahoma City YWCA, Cleveland County Court House, Institutional Equity Office, and police stations.
 We want to support you and your decision for these services.

 OU Advocates are a confidential resource, which means personally identifiable information, such as your name, ID number, and address, will not be disclosed to camps or law enforcement without your consent.
 Meeting with an Advocate will not trigger an investigation.

-We are not mandatory reporters, so we will not share your information with the Sexual Misconduct Office.
+We are not mandatory reporters, so we will not share your information with the Institutional Equity Office.

 Advocates will always ask for your permission to follow-up with you.
-Advocates will work with the OU Advocates Coordinator to coordinate any services such as counseling appointments or meetings at the Sexual Misconduct Office.
+Advocates will work with the OU Advocates Coordinator to coordinate any services such as counseling appointments or meetings at the Institutional Equity Office.
 The Coordinator will maintain confidentiality, but OU Advocates report to the Coordinator to ensure you receive all necessary follow-up and referral services that you want and need.